 Prawn crackers/ Potato chips/ Ragi crackers/ Any other fryum of your choice

 In a processor, whizz together the garlic, lemongrass, sambal oelek, galangal, and red onions till it forms a paste.
 Drizzle in some oil to bring it together.
 Heat the remaining oil in a saucepan and fry this paste in it over low heat for about 40 minutes, or until the oil starts to separate from the paste.
 Once ready, adjust the salt, sugar and add in the chilli powder.
 Then add the tamarind water to the saucepan and cook for a further 10 minutes until everything is well incorporated.

-While the paste cooks, crush the peanuts till chunky, but not fine and put the peanuts into the water and let the peanuts and water simmer together for 20-25 minutes until the mixture thickens and most of the water has evaporated.
-Add this mixture to the ready sauce and keep it aside.
+While the paste cooks, crush the peanuts till chunky, and put the peanuts into the water and let the peanuts and water simmer together for 20-25 minutes until the mixture thickens and most of the water has evaporated.
+Add this mixture to the ready sauce with the coconut milk.
+Stir and keep it aside.
 Your satay sauce is ready.